zbb272/js-gravatar-creator-dc-web-career-021819/README.md

 - Remember: our 'source of truth' regarding color and block positions should exist in the Identicon model (instance), which the DOM is solely a reflection of!
-- If you are having trouble getting started, structure a development action plan and present it to your instructors
+- If you are having trouble getting started, try chipping away at the problem using what you know from setting up JavaScript driven websites from scratch
+- If you are stuck and cannot see a clear solution, connect with an instructor, show them what you have been able to do and provide a rough plan of what you think needs to be done

 Good luck!